Tommy-pstq/cloud_notes/6 - En cours de rédaction/Intelligence, ASD, ADHD..md

 	5. Raichle, M. E., MacLeod, A. M., Snyder, A. Z., Powers, W. J., Gusnard, D. A., & Shulman, G. L. (2001).
 A default mode of brain function.
 Proceedings of the National Academy of Sciences of the United States of America, 98, 676–682. http://dx.doi.org/10.1073/pnas.
 98.2.676.
 	6. Anticevic, A., Cole, M. W., Murray, J. D., Corlett, P. R., Wang, X. J., & Krystal, J. H. (2012).
 The role of default network deactivation in cognition and disease.
 Trends in Cognitive Sciences, 16, 584–592. http://dx.doi.org/10.1016/j.tics.2012.10.008.
 	7. Velázquez, J. L., & Galán, R. F. (2013).
 Information gain in the brain's resting state: A new perspective on autism.
 Frontiers in Neuroinformatics, 7, 1–10. http://dx.doi.org/10.
 3389/fninf.2013.00037.
+	8. Vargas, D. L., Nascimbene, C., Krishnan, C., Zimmerman, A. W., & Pardo, C. A. (2005).
+Neuroglial activation and neuroinflammation in the brain of patients with autism.
+Annals of Neurology, 57, 67–81. http://dx.doi.org/10.1002/ana.20315.
 -  The Association of Paternal IQ With Autism Spectrum Disorders and Its Comorbidities: A Population-Based Cohort Study Gardner, Renee M. et al. Journal of the American Academy of Child & Adolescent Psychiatry, Volume 59, Issue 3, 410 - 421
 	- A check : biais de sélection.
 		- Crespi BJ.
 Autism as a disorder of high intelligence.
 Front Neurosci.
 2016;10:300.